kavat/predator/README.md

 Based on set of rules previously described
 Check for incoming/outcoming connection with pattern monitored
 ### Proxy
-MITM for SSL termination and possibility to pattern checking based on rules previously described Default in config.py is False
+MITM for SSL termination and possibility to pattern checking based on rules previously described; default in config.py is False
 ```
 PROXY = False
 ```
 ### Dummy
-Traffic decryption through Proxy module and replication to internal network for third parties analysis (such Suricata) Default in config.py is False
+Traffic decryption through Proxy module and replication to internal network for third parties analysis (such Suricata); default in config.py is False
 ```
 SEND_TO_DUMMY = False
 ```